AfonsoFGarcia/AfonsoFGarcia.github.io/_posts/2014-12-19-can-you-hear-me-now.markdown

 }
 {% endhighlight %}

 Now, each byte is encoded in a unique way, that can be converted back to its byte interpretation, while producing a set of notes than can be easily listened to and in a way that isn't too repetitive.
 I've fulfilled both goals.
-MIDI also allows to define the instrument that should be synthesized when playing so, just for fun, I wrote a method to set the instrument based on the first byte.
+MIDI also allows to define the instrument that should be synthesized when playing, so, just for fun, I wrote a method to set the instrument based on the first byte.

 {% highlight java %}
 public static String getInstrument(byte[] b) {